HOME How to Order

 Know the limitations so they can work in your favor.

-1. Water temperature delivery: Silvia is not like a commercial machine in that it has only one boiler with only 2 simple mechanical thermostats one for brew and one for steam.
-Furthermore, the boiler is very small boiler (300 ml = 10 US fluid ounces) and so the temperature is affected by very small amounts of cold water introduced into it after each shot.
-To overcome, to some extent, these inherent limitations on water temperature stability, we can install a PID temperature control, insulation and other features which will reduce water and heat consumption and provide significant improvement in temperature stability and therefore better consistency in the shot produced by Silvia.
-However, even if we could control boiler temperature with 100% accuracy, there would still be some variation (1, 2, or 3 degrees Fahrenheit, 1 degree Fahrenheit = 0.566 Celsius ) in the water temperature at the puck because of other contributing factors such as varying temperature of metal at the grouphead* or even change in room temperature.
-So even though we try to do the best we can with boiler temperature accuracy, we have to recognize that it is not worth worrying about slight variations once you are within that range.
-You will get a better return on your investment of time if you pay close attention to all other factors that make for a good shot: fresh coffee, proper grind, proper dosing, uniform extraction, proper extraction by time and volume and clean machine.
-Even in far more expensive machines with the E61 group head which is often held up as extremely good, or in heat exchange espresso machines, there will still be variation in water temperature from shot to shot at the puck. (you can read more about Silvia temperature control in the PID user guide .......)
+1. Water temperature delivery: Silvia is not like a commercial machine in that it has only one boiler with just 2 simple mechanical thermostats--one for brew and one for steam.
+Furthermore, the boiler capacity is very small (300 ml = 10 US fluid ounces) and so the temperature of the water in the boiler is affected by the very small amounts of cold water introduced into it after each shot.
+To overcome, to some extent, these inherent limitations on water temperature stability, we can install a PID temperature control, insulation and other features which will reduce water and heat consumption and provide significant improvement in temperature stability--and therefore better consistency in the shot produced by Silvia.
+However, even if we could control boiler temperature with 100% accuracy, there would still be some variation (1, 2, or 3 degrees Fahrenheit, 1 degree Fahrenheit = 0.566 Celsius ) in the water temperature at the puck because of other contributing factors such as varying temperature of metal at the grouphead* or a change in room temperature.
+So, while we do the best we can with boiler temperature accuracy, we have to recognize that it is not worth worrying about slight variations once you are within a “close-enough” range at the boiler.
+You will get a better return on your investment of time if you pay close attention to all other factors that make for a good shot: fresh coffee, proper grind, proper dosing, uniform extraction, proper extraction by time and volume and a clean machine.
+Even in far more expensive machines which are often held up as the high-quality standard, or in heat exchange espresso machines with the E61 group head, there will still be some variation in water temperature from shot to shot at the puck. (you can read more about Silvia temperature control in the PID user guide .......)

 Dosing with tamping (firm tamping):